Weapons (Long War)

 - 34% chance to ignore 1 enemy DR (68% chance with Quenchguns)

-- +1 ammo capacity, except for the Gauss Long Rifle, which has it's base magazine capacity reduced to 1 but grants the HEAT Ammo perk (+3 damage against mechanical units that is not reduced by DR)
+- Gauss Long Rifle only: ammo capacity reduced to 1, grants HEAT Ammo perk (+3 damage against mechanical units that is not reduced by DR), halves the effect of the Hardened Perk on enemies (from -60% crit chance to -30% crit chance).

 Refining and enhancing laser technology allows for the development of pulse laser weaponry, another step up in terms of firepower.
 Pulse laser weapons have a bonus to their critical hit chance, which might make them more preferable to laser weapons in the hands of crit-focused Infantry, Assaults, Scouts, and Snipers.
 They use the same visuals as XCOM-built laser weaponry from vanilla.